- Aims & ethos

 1. Information Evening

-The focus in the Autumn term is on academic and general ethos issues.
+The focus in the Autumn term is on both academic performance and issues relating to the school’s general ethos.
 The Information Evening in September sets out the educational priorities for the year and provides an opportunity for parents to be reminded of the school’s broader goals.
-A meeting with the Headmaster takes place in the hall before parents split into year groups for more age-related discussions.
+A meeting with the Headmistress takes place in the hall before parents split into year groups for more age-specific discussions.

 3. Tutor meetings